vtexdocs/dev-portal-content/docs/guides/Integration-Guides/login-integration-guide/login-integration-guide-admin-saml2.md

 User management is a native feature of the VTEX platform.
 Store administrators can not only manage the users that can log in to the admin panel, but also specify which pages they can see and the operations they are allowed to perform using [roles](https://help.vtex.com/en/tutorial/roles--7HKK5Uau2H6wxE1rH5oRbc).
 This granular control allows stores to adopt [best practices](https://developers.onelogin.com/saml/best-practices-and-faqs) in terms of security and compliance.

 However, there is often the need to enable or enforce the use of credentials from a central authentication system used by the organization.
 This guide provides the basic information you need to integrate such an authentication system to the Admin panel for a Single Sign-On (SSO) experience.

-[block:callout]
-{
-"type": "warning",
-"body": "If you need to use an external identity provider to login to your Admin panel, it must adhere to the SAML 2.0 protocol.
-We do not currently support other authentication protocols for this scope.", "title": "SAML 2.0 is required for Admin login integration" }
+> ⚠️ If you need to use an external identity provider to login to your Admin panel, it must adhere to the SAML 2.0 protocol.
+We do not currently support other authentication protocols for this scope.
-[/block]

 ## SAML